david0811/atms597_project6/README.md

 <b>Notebooks:</b>
 - `BaselineModels`: Runs the random forest baseline as well as the neural network models with a minimum of 3 layers.
-- `NeuralNetEnsemble`: Based analyzing results from the 3-layer neural networks, we implemented an emsemble method in order to improve scores.
+- `NeuralNetEnsemble`: Based on analyzing the results from the 3-layer neural networks, we implemented an emsemble method in order to improve scores.
 We build a 26-member ensemble of 1-layer neural networks with 4-30 neurons in the layer for each target variable.
 This ultimately provides our lowest RMSE values.

 <b>Results:</b><br>
 (All results are RMSE for test data)<br>